[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 L3 Construct Role

-AgentCoreApplication Overall project (root of multiple agents & harnesses)
+AgentCoreApplication Overall project (root for multiple agents/harnesses)

 AgentEnvironment Individual agent environment